 that it is the Holy Spirit that gives these gifts, and, they are given to

 everyone in the church should be available to receive one or more of these

-the Spirit.
-They are not for the supper elite.
+gifts.
+They are not for the super elite.

 They are for everyone, every member of a local congregation of the